Elizabeth's Kitchen Diary

 Image of lamb leg steak being served on a white plate with celeriac puree and red wine jus.

-For a romantic meal for two, sear lamb rump steaks on a griddle pan and serve with red wine jus, celeriac puree and sauteed greens.
+For a romantic meal for two, sear lamb rump steaks on a griddle pan and serve with red wine jus and celeriac puree.

 Course: Main Course